adrien-guell/api-tester/README.md

 Create the apitester-config.ts file in the root of your project.

-A configuration contains a list of API configuration which contains a list of endpoint configuration.
+A configuration contains a list of API configuration which contains a list of test configuration.

 ```typescript
 import { ApiTesterConfig } from "api-tester";